karlroberts/karlroberts.github.io/source/_posts/2015-06-27-passwordless-ssh-on-synology.markdown

 AuthorizedKeysFile  .ssh/authorized_keys
 ```

-finally you need to create the authorized_keys file in the users account an add a public key to it.
+Finally you need to create the authorized_keys file in the users account an add a public key to it.
 Beware that file permissions are crucial here or ssh will refuse you.

 ```